 Oberlin College recognizes and actively supports the distinctive cultural identities and histories of individuals and groups, while encouraging them to transcend these boundaries through encounters with those whose experiences and perspectives are different from their own.

-Oberlin’s founders wrestled with the idea of integration more than 170 years ago, at a time when such mixing of the races was uncommon and highly unpopular.
+Oberlin’s founders wrestled with the idea of integration roughy 185 years ago, at a time when such mixing of the races was uncommon and highly unpopular.
 The decision to admit students without regard to race or gender took place in 1835.
 If the early leaders recognized that a liberal arts educational community needed to be diverse, what about now?